genilto/php-email-send-layer/README.md

 This project contains a small abstraction for email sending process.
 It uses adapters to allow the implementation of any email sending provider.
 Currently, there are some adapters implemented, as below.

-To configure a default adapter, you can define a function named DEFAULT_EMAIL_ADAPTER and return the adapter.
+To configure a default adapter, you can define a function named DEFAULT_EMAIL_ADAPTER and return the adapter instance.
 As the examples.

 ## PHPMailer